 It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

-In addition to increased confidence, good-looking guys just seem to have more… well, everything.
+In addition to increased confidence, attractive men just seem to have more… well, everything.

 “In society, attractive people tend to be more intelligent, better adjusted, and more popular,” explains Stanford University’s Charles Feng in the Journal of Young Investigators.